Facebook Instagram Pinterest

 But, let's be real here, we all know the main attraction: the elusive desert-adapted elephant.

-And if you're feeling extra bold, make sure you take the opportunity to track the black rhino on foot (with a guide, of course).
+Like I said, I’m adventurous, so I took the opportunity to track the black rhino on foot (with a guide, of course).
 Damaraland is the only place in the world where rhinos live without any kind of conservation status.
-It’s incredible to see how these creatures are able to survive in a region where it seems almost impossible.
-Like seriously, how are they not thinner?!

 Night safari in Namibia